-The work of each course is determined by the content and subject matter and will be described in the course syllabus.
-Grades are calculated using the scores earned on the work of the class, i.e. exams, labs, papers, and assignments etc. All assignments, papers, lab, and exam points are equally weighted.
-The college grade scale will be used in non-degree courses.
+The work of each course is determined both by the content and subject matter and will be described in the course syllabus.
+Grades are calculated using the scores compiled from class, i.e., exams, labs, papers, assignments, etc. The grading scale is as follows: